curvegrid/go-ethereum-wiki/Backup-&-restore.md

 geth removedb
 ```

 This is useful for deleting an old chain and sync'ing to a new one.
+It only affects data directories that can be re-created on synchronisation and does not touch the keystore.

 ## Blockchain import/export